alexdowell/CS_5592_Alg_HW3/README.md

 # Assig-3: Tasks

-### Find out the best data-structure to represent / store the graph in memory.
+### Find out the best data-structure to represent/store the graph in memory.
-An adjacency list was chosen as the optimal data structure for representing and storing the graph for both probelm 1 and 2 as solution for probelm 2 applies to problem 1
+An adjacency list was chosen as the optimal data structure for representing and storing the graph for both problem 1 and 2 as solution for problem 2 applies to problem 1

 #### Problem 1: Homogenous amalgamated Star: S_n,3 (Ashna)
 This adjacency list is maintained within a Python class named Graph, which also encapsulates additional graph attributes such as n, k, order, vertex_labels, and edge_weights.
 The adjacency list itself is implemented as a dictionary, where each key corresponds to a vertex and its associated value is a list of the vertex's neighbors.
 This implementation facilitates efficient access to the neighbors of any given vertex, which is crucial for the performance of the graph labeling algorithm utilized in the project.
 This approach ensures both the simplicity of access and the efficiency of storage, aligning with the objectives of effective graph manipulation and data handling.

 #### Problem 2: Homogenous amalgamated Star: S_n,m (Melisa)
-(Also serves as solution to probelm 1) As in Problem 1, an adjacency list within a Graph class is used to store the graph’s structure.
+(Also serves as solution to problem 1) As in Problem 1, an adjacency list within a Graph class is used to store the graph’s structure.
 This adjacency list is implemented using a dictionary where keys represent vertices, and values are lists of adjacent vertices, facilitating efficient access to neighbors necessary for the graph labeling algorithm.
 Additionally, Problem 2 introduces an edge set, implemented as a Python set, named edge_weights_set.
 This set maintains a collection of possible edge weights that are yet to be used.
 The utilization of a set data structure here is pivotal for ensuring that the assignment of edge weights is unique and efficient, as sets inherently prevent duplicate entries and allow for rapid checks of membership, additions, and deletions.
-The approach of returning the minimum value in the set provides a O(1) retreival much faster than incrementing a value in searching through an array of edges until the the value is not in the edge_weights array.
+The approach of returning the minimum value in the set provides an O(1) retrieval much faster than incrementing a value in searching through an array of edges until the value is not in the edge_weights array.

 - Adjacency list: It uses an array of linked lists or arrays to represent the graph, where each element represents a vertex and its adjacent vertices.
 It is efficient for sparse graphs and consumes less memory.
 It allows efficient traversal of adjacent vertices.